Zeno410/Realistic-Terrain-Generation-Plus/README.md

 # Screenshots
 ![](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExNGI2cDVvaDFmZHNiMjBqZWM3ZGh5aGQ3MWgyZGhyYnJhYXY1OTltdCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/ESMzjbFrHfjjZhZSYs/giphy.gif)

+Pictures from a modded game ([journaled](https://www.minecraftforum.net/forums/minecraft-java-edition/survival-mode/3188970-zenos-improved-generation-journal) on Minecraft Forums) including Geographicraft, Underground Biomes, Serene Seasons, Better Creatures, and Harvestcraft.
 # Overview

 Realistic Terrain Generation Plus is a fork of RTG that adds extensive and immersive variety to forests, which vary in tree composition, height, and density.
-It adds on to RTG's extensive terrain variabiliy, broad navigable rivers and lakes, soaring mountains, rolling hills, and sweeping plains.
+It adds on to RTG's extensive terrain variability, broad navigable rivers and lakes, soaring mountains, rolling hills, and sweeping plains.
+The current version of Geographicraft is strongly recommended for increased landscape variety, but RTG+ is still great with vanilla layout.

 ## Wiki
 Check out the **[Wiki](https://github.com/Team-RTG/Realistic-Terrain-Generation/wiki)** for an **[FAQ](https://github.com/Team-RTG/Realistic-Terrain-Generation/wiki/FAQ)** and info on: